 Outcomes and Accomplishments

-- 886 recorded instances of the co-located domestic violence advocate enhancing tribal social services staff capacity related to DV, warning signs, power and control, and knowledge of community resources.
+886 recorded instances of the co-located domestic violence advocate enhancing Tribal social services staff capacity related to domestic violence, warning signs, power and control, and knowledge of community resources

-- Broadened accepted documentation of DV qualifiers for obtaining extending TANF benefits, to include alternatives to protective orders for individuals experiencing domestic violence.
+Broadened accepted documentation of domestic violence qualifiers for obtaining extending TANF benefits, to include alternatives to protective orders for individuals experiencing domestic violence

-- Engaged 78 adults exposed to DV, who collectively have a total of 193 children in intensive wrap-around services by tribal staff.
+Engaged 78 adults exposed to domestic violence, who collectively have a total of 193 children in intensive wrap-around services by Tribal staff

 Examples of Impact

-- Providers (N = 56) who attended the 4-day Core Safe & Together Training, evidenced statistically significant change on several indicators, including all four of the common SSAPC indicators.
-According to the reports, providers evidenced significant gains in their understanding of the way DV impacts children, parenting, the parent-child relationship, and how survivors support their children.
+For Providers (N=56) who attended the 4-day Core Safe & Together Training, evidence showed statistically significant change for several indicators.
+This included all four of the common SSAPC indicators.
+According to the reports, provider evidence showed significant gains in their understanding of the way domestic violence impacts children, parenting, the parent-child relationship, and how survivors support their children.

-- In addition to better responding to families impacted by DV, providers reported significant gains in understanding their own believes, values, and how they influence their work because of the training.
+In addition to better responding to families impacted by domestic violence, providers reported significant gains in understanding their own believes, values, and how they influence their work because of the training.
 Additionally, 21 Anchorage-based providers earned a Safe & Together TM Model Core Training Level 1 Certification.